OreOliciouZ/MotD.md/Empyrion.md

 ## POIs and Ore Deposits

-All POI's in the entire universe reset at 6am/6pm GMT+1

-All ore deposits on the starter planets reset on following planets
+All POI's & all ore deposits on the starter planets reset at

 |Planet|Interval|
 |---|---:|